 Additionally, a critical aspect of good lawyering is foreseeing potential problems.
-Advocates and legal professionals try to come up with solutions which settle a problem completely and effectively.
+Advocates and legal professionals try to come up with solutions that settle a problem completely and effectively.
 Thus, they use predictive tools and other strategies to identify and solve problems.
-Incidentally, good programmers too must create codes which solve present problems while also being secure from future threats.
+Incidentally, good programmers too must create codes that solve present problems while also being secure from future threats.

 Both programmers and lawyers ought to have an analytical bent of mind.
 The logical reasoning capability of these professionals matters to a great extent.
 Interestingly, the law is nothing save a ‘codified’ set of rules.
 In this context, it is perhaps more than just a mere coincidence.
 A lawyer’s arguments ought to follow a trail of logic, just as a programmer’s code.
 Moreover, lawyers are experts of the language and so are coders.

 Resultantly, the similarities between lawyering and coding theoretically allow the idea of programming for lawyers.
-Nonetheless, it is but true that comparing programming and lawyering is like comparing apples and oranges.
-Though both the latter are connected as fruits, they have a vividly different taste, smell, texture, and growing conditions.
+Nonetheless, it is true that comparing programming and lawyering is like comparing apples and oranges.
+Though both the latter are connected as fruits, they have vividly different tastes, smells, textures, and growing conditions.
 Similarly, there are stark differences between both the former.